3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### How to use

-1. The custom elemenet name `ctb` stands for Custom Title Block.
+1. The custom element name `ctb` stands for Custom Title Block.
 2. Type your title *next to the open tag* .
 3. Keep your title *within one line*.
 4. Start typing your content *in the second line*.